-Article 12 Without permission granted by the NCC, any company, enterprise, or user is not allowed to change frequency, enhance transmitting power or alter original characteristic as well as performance to an approved low power radio frequency devices.
+Article 12 Without permission granted by the NCC, any

+Article 14 The low power radio-frequency devices shall not influence aircraft security and interfere legal communications;

+If found, the user shall cease operating immediately until no interference is achieved.

+The said legal communications means radio communications is operated in compliance with the devices.

+Telecommunications Act.

-Article 14The low power radio-frequency devices shall not influence aircraft security and interfere legal communications;If found, the user shall cease operating immediately until no interference is achieved.The said legal communications means radio communications is operated in compliance with the Telecommunications Act.The low power radio-frequency devices must be susceptible with the interference from legal communications or ISM radio wave radiated devices.
+The low power radio-frequency devices must be susceptible with the interference from legal communications or ISM radio wave radiated